scala/scala-lang/_posts/2022-00-00-signature-polymorphic-methods.md

 The Scala 3 implementation is new, and that's the occasion for this blog post.
-Thanks to this recent work, Scala 3 users can now access the entire Java reflection API.
+Thanks to this recent work, Scala 3 users can now access the entire Java reflection API, as of Scala 3.3.0-RC1.

 ## Should I keep reading?